swift-on-server/site/Sources/__SwiftOnServer_org/Documentation.docc/2024/websockets-tutorial-using-swift-and-hummingbird/websockets-tutorial-using-swift-and-hummingbird.md

 ### SSE - Server-sent events

 Server-sent events (SSE) allow the server to push data to the client, similar to HTTP streaming.
 SSE is a standardized version of HTTP streaming and includes a built-in browser API.
-However, SSE is not suitable for applications like chat or gaming that require two-way communication since it only allows one-way data flow from the server to the client.
+However, SSE is not suitable for applications like chats or games that require two-way communication since it only allows a one-way data flow from the server to the client.
 SSE uses traditional HTTP and has limitations on the number of open connections.

 ## Why to use WebSockets?